Country4979/Practica_Fund_Backend/README.md

 ### API starts

-Open a terminal and go to the API path "../nodepop>" and type "npm run" to run the API.
+Open a terminal and go to the API path "../nodepop>" and type "npm start" to run the API.
-For developer mode, type npm run dev to start server
+For developer mode, type "npm run dev" to start server.

 ### Homepage